-News Nipissing First Nation resident awarded cannabis shop licence SHARE ON: Rocco Frangione, contributor, Monday, Aug.
-12th, 2019 A recreational cannabis shop can apply for a licence in North Bay.
-(Stock photo) (gjbmiller, pixabay.com) Nipissing First Nation is one of eight Indigenous communities authorized by the province to be able to sell cannabis.
+News Nipissing First Nation resident awarded cannabis shop licence SHARE ON: Rocco Frangione, staff Monday, Aug.
+12th, 2019 (Stock photo) (gjbmiller, pixabay.com) Nipissing First Nation is one of eight Indigenous communities authorized by the province to be able to sell cannabis.
 Several residents of NFN applied to build the cannabis shop and each had the support of the local band council.
 In the end, Zachary Lacelle of NFN was awarded the retail shop.
 Under a band council resolution, Lacelle has to locate the shop at the Bineshii Business Park which is just west of the Eagle’s Nest gas bar where the new KEB building and Small Business Centre is located.
 At this time it’s not known when the cannabis shop will open.
 First Nations were to be awarded cannabis sites on a first-come, first-serve basis.
 Among other recipients awarded the retail shops were the Shawanga First Nation near Nobel.
 Two First Nations along the North Shore of Lake Huron on Highway 17, Mississauga and Serpent River, received allocations as did the Wikwemikong Unceded First Nation on Manitoulin Island.